telekrex/basilisk/README.md

    Text encryption cipher.<br>
 </p>

-## Pre-Requisites
+## Getting Started
-- (If you're using the source code) Python 3

-## Installation & Setup

-### From Release
-1. Download the Windows or Linux release.
-2. Put the program wherever you like, preferably somewhere that's easy to get to in your terminal.
-The program doesn't need to interact with any files, so it's fully portable and can live anywhere.
-For Windows users, I'd recommend `C:/Users/user` because it's not uncommon for software and CMD will probably start there.

-### From Source
+The only requirement is an installation of Python 3.
-1. Clone or download this repository and do what you wish with the code.
+1. Clone or download this repository.
-2. To build, run either `build-Windows` or `build-Linux`.
-3. Move the `/release` contents to wherever you like.
+2. If you want to create a binary for this, see #compiling.
+Otherwise, you're good to go.

 ## How to Use
-Run the program from a terminal.
-Say encrypt or decrypt, then your text, then your key.

-### Encrypting
-`basilisk.exe encrypt text key`

-### Decrypting
-`basilisk.exe decrypt text key`

-It is recommended to use a phrase wrapped in quotes as opposed to a single word for your key.
+Basilisk can encrypt or decrypt plain text.
+It uses a key to generate the sequence it will use to transpose and encrypt the text, so you'll need to come up with a key (think of it like a password) for whatever you're going to encrypt.
+To decrypt, just like a login, you'll need to provide the key.

+Important: Use alphabet characters only.
+No symbols or numbers.
+Spaces can be used, but just for clarity on the human end really; they will not count as a character, they will be omitted.
+Personally I reccommend using a phrase for a key, instead of a word.
+Examples of good keys would be something like "weliveinatwilightworld" or "andtherearenofriendsatdusk".

+From within the directory that basilisk is in, run the program from a terminal with the following arguments:
+1. `encrypt` or `decrypt`
+2. The text you are encrypting or decrypting
+3. The key

+Examples:
+Encrypting: `python basilisk.py encrypt mysecretcontents supersecretkey`
+Decrypting: `python basilisk.py decrypt wiogsjgioeagnagd supersecretkey`

+## Compiling
+`basilisk.py` is fully functional as is without installing anything other than python, but if you really want a binary, I would suggest installing [PyInstaller](https://pyinstaller.org/en/stable/installation.html) and running `python -m PyInstaller --onefile basilisk.py`.
+This would make sense if you have a device where you want basilisk, but not python.

 ## Credits
-Written by telekrex.
+Orignal work written by telekrex.
 Please direct any suggestions, questions, or suspected security vulnerabilities to telekrex@gmail.com.